nick-jhlee/personal-website/content/authors/admin/_index.md

 email: jh_lee00@kaist.ac.kr
 superuser: true
 ---
 I’m a undergraduate researcher at KAIST, pursuing BS in mathematical sciences and computer science as a double major.
-My interest range over the whole field of ML/DL, with emphasis on theoretical aspects of various ML/DL algorithms and related mathematical theories.
+My interest range over the whole field of ML/DL, with emphasis on theoretical aspects of various ML/DL algorithms + related mathematical theories and their various applications.
+Recently, I've been also interested in fairness issues arising from ML/DL.

-Currently, I'm working with two research groups in KAIST: Prof. [Se-Young Yun](https://fbsqkd.github.io/)'s [OSI Lab](http://osi.kaist.ac.kr/), and Prof. Chang Dong Yoo's [AIM Lab](https://slsp.kaist.ac.kr/xe/) with Prof. Gwangsu Kim.
+Currently, I'm part of two research groups in KAIST: Prof. [Se-Young Yun](https://fbsqkd.github.io/)'s [OSI Lab](http://osi.kaist.ac.kr/), and Prof. Chang Dong Yoo's [AIM Lab](https://slsp.kaist.ac.kr/xe/) with Prof. Gwangsu Kim.
-Previously, I've collaborated with [Cheolhyoung Lee](https://sites.google.com/view/cheolhyounglee)
+Previously, I've collaborated with [Cheolhyoung Lee.](https://sites.google.com/view/cheolhyounglee)

 I'm currently a first violinist at the KAIST Orchestra, where my passion for classical music is freely expressed.